zhangjinpengGithub/cfDNAanalyzer/README.md

 ```

 ### Feature Visualization
-There is a script loacted at `/cfDNAanalyzer/Feature_visualization/Feature_visualization.R` for visualizing multiple features extracted by cfDNAanalyzer, comparing the similarity of various features, and identifying redundant features. <br>
+There is a script located at `/cfDNAanalyzer/Feature_visualization/Feature_visualization.R` for visualizing multiple features extracted by cfDNAanalyzer, comparing the similarity of various features, and identifying redundant features. <br>
 Visualization results for features can be found under the directory `/cfDNAanalyzer/Feature_visualization`.

 ### Feature Processing and Selection